hubblec4/Matroska-Playback/NestedChapters.md

 # Matroska Nested Chapters
-Nested chapters behave in a similar way to the [Basic Chapters] (BasicChapters.md) when the edition flag "ordered" is set to false.
+Nested chapters behave in a similar way to the [Basic Chapters](BasicChapters.md) when the edition flag "ordered" is set to false.
 But there are two conditions that should be considered.

 1. Condition: The start times of the nested chapters must not be smaller than the start time of the parent chapter.
 2. Condition: The start times must be less than the start time of the next parent chapter.